idvorkin/idvorkin.github.io/_posts/2021-12-28-Igor-Eulogy.md

   - Dropped in on the neighbors for fun - just hung out for coffee/bear
   - Everyone had a story, and Igor wanted to hear, and understand them.

-### As a father of a wonderful boy, and incredible girl.
+### Father of a wonderful boy, and incredible girl.

 - To File
   - Seeing Kids Play Together